Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems.md

 should be set to half the number of total chaff cartridges loaded or the chaff counter will show twice the number of chaff cartridge dispenses remaining.

+### Chaff Double (CD)

+When Chaff Double is selected in the Mission Editor, the ground crew will activate it.
+In Chaff double mode both dispensers, left and right, will dispense at the same time.

 ### Chaff and Flare Indicator Lights

 Both the flare and the chaff system have one green indicator light each.